cshimvin/stuarts-travel-ms1/README.md

 #### Contact page - contact form

-The emables visitors to contact the business to enquire about booking a holiday.
+The enables visitors to contact the business to enquire about booking a holiday.
 It asks for the visitors name, email address, telephone number and details of their enquiry.

 ![Contact form](assets/images/documentation/contact-form.jpg)